OpenZeppelin/openzeppelin-network.js/README.md

 }
 ```

 `timeout` specifies wait time for underlying web3 provider calls before considering them failed.
-`pollInteral` is how often data will be polled from underlying web3 provider.
-For network providers you might want to set this parameter manually to control network load.
+`pollInteral` is how often data will be polled from an underlying web3 provider.
+For network providers you might want to set this parameter manually to control a network load.
-`gsn` if set GSN provider will be use.
-Pass object to set GSN provider options.
+`gsn` if set a GSN provider will be use.
+Pass an object to set GSN provider options.

 ### Web3Context
 `Web3Context` class is reponsible for polling web3 providers, firing events, enabling GSN, and keeping data fresh.
 Typically you shouldn't call any methods on Web3Context yourself.
 Use React Hooks or helper methods.